-Both regulators blinked — and the gap sits exactly where the agents live
+Both regulators blinked · the gap sits exactly where the agents live

-Two of the most consequential financial supervisors stepped back from AI oversight inside eight weeks — and the retreat lands precisely on the generative and agentic systems that worry me most.
+Two of the most consequential financial supervisors stepped back from AI oversight inside eight weeks.
+The retreat lands precisely on the generative and agentic systems that worry me most.
 The regulators blinked.
 The risk didn't even slow down.

 What the Fed actually did to SR 11-7

-For fifteen years, SR 11-7 was the spine of model governance in American banking.
+For fifteen years, SR 11-7 governed model risk in American banking.

 On 17 April 2026, the Federal Reserve, FDIC and OCC rescinded SR 11-7, OCC 2011-12 and related BSA/AML issuances, replacing them with a more explicitly risk-based, principles-driven framework for model risk management.